 Fiverr or Upwork?
 Choosing The Right Freelancing Platform for Your Business

 For years now, Fiverr and Upwork have both been heralded as the two biggest hotspots for home-based entrepreneurs and expanding businesses.
-Particularly in the light of COVID, people are searching for ways they can start a new side hustle, and create solutions for remote working, leaving many to ask the question: Which freelance platform should I use, Fiverr or Upwork?
+Particularly in the light of the pandemic, people are searching for ways they can start a new side hustle, and create solutions for remote working, leaving many to ask the question: Which freelance platform should I use, Fiverr or Upwork?

 The answer might not be as simple as you think.
 While these two have indeed earned their spaces as the juggernauts of the online freelance world, they work quite differently, and each have their ups and downs, pros and cons, gimmicks and restrictions.